Injuries That Qualify For Workers’ Comp Benefits In Minnesota

-At Midwest Disability Work Comp, our attorneys have more than 50 years of combined experience helping the injured and ill in Minneapolis and throughout Minnesota.
-If you have a medical condition that prevents you from working and earning an income, we are committed to getting you workers’ compensation or long-term disability benefits.
+At Midwest Disability Work Comp, our experienced work injury attorneys have years of experience helping the injured and ill in the Twin Cities and throughout Minnesota.
+If you have a medical condition that prevents you from working and earning an income, let a work injury lawyer help you get workers’ compensation or long-term disability benefits.

 Qualifying Injuries For Workers’ Compensation

 What injuries qualify for workers’ compensation benefits?
 Essentially, any injury or illness that was caused, aggravated, or accelerated by work activities qualifies as a workers’ comp injury.
 Many cases involve multiple injuries suffered in the same accident.
 Some involve a single injury and then consequential injuries that resulted from the initial injury, all of which should be covered by workers’ compensation.
-Our Minnesota workers’ compensation injury lawyers can help.
+Our Minnesota work injury lawyers can help.

 Qualifying Injuries For Long-Term Disability

 What injuries qualify for long-term disability benefits?
 The answer to that question can hinge on the language in the policy itself.
 For the most part, if an injury or illness prevents you from doing your job for a substantial period of time, you should qualify for benefits under most policies.
 Proving that you qualify for long-term disability benefits can be challenging, and maintaining benefits for the duration of your recovery even more so.
 We are ready to help.

 Physical Injuries And Illnesses

-Our attorneys help people who have suffered from injuries and illnesses of all types, including physical injuries and illnesses such as:
+Our MN work injury attorneys help people who have suffered from injuries and illnesses of all types, including physical injuries and illnesses such as: